Seyhan Kurt

-Seyhan Kurt is a French-Turkish poet, writer, anthropologist and sociologist.
+Seyhan Kurt (born December 16, 1971) is a French-Turkish poet, writer, anthropologist and sociologist.

 Biography

-He was born in the commune of Bourgoin-Jallieu in Grenoble, France.
+Kurt was born in the commune of Bourgoin-Jallieu in Grenoble, France.
 He studied at the École de Jean Jaurès in Lyon.
-He studied painting in France and dramaturgy and art history in Izmir.
+He studied painting in France and dramaturgy and art history in İzmir.

 In 1992 and 1993, he exhibited his paintings in abstract style and oil painting technique in two solo exhibitions at Mersin State Fine Arts Gallery.
 He studied French Language and Literature, Sociology and Anthropology.
 He conducted research on architecture and urban culture in Italy and Greece.
 He received his master's degree from Ankara University, Faculty of Language, History and Geography, Department of Anthropology.
 In 2020, he edited Falih Rıfkı Atay's Coast of Taymis (1934), a political, sociological and anthropological analysis of his observations during his travels in England and Europe.
 He worked on Jean Baudrillard's simulation theory and consumer society.
 He wrote articles on cinema, architecture, immigration and modern art.

-From Household to Home State: Architecture, Arrangement, and Practice in “Turkish House”
+From Household to Home State

 In his 2021 book From Household to Home State, published by İletişim Publication, he emphasized the importance of not only architecture, but also disciplines such as anthropology and sociology that examine daily practices, regulations and consumption phenomena when dealing with the concept of "Turkish house".
 In his study, he adopted an interdisciplinary method by utilizing different fields from Turkish cinema to oral culture:"

 Seyhan Kurt’s book From Household to Home State traces the image of the “Turkish house,” which dates from the 19th century to the present day, historically, anthropologically, sociologically, architecturally, and economically.
 According to Kurt, this image has a direct relationship to collective memory.
 Therefore, the “Turkish house” has a meaning that refers to daily life here, as well as to architecture.
 The resources utilized by Kurt, who focuses on daily life as the center of his work, cover a wide range of topics, from art history to literature, anthropology to architecture, cinema to ancient Greek and Roman history."